KeSukhesh/TORU/README.md

 | is exactly **posts** | `Array` of objects, where each `object` contains the keys `{postId, sender, title, timeSent}` |

 ### 😋 1.3.
 Testing
-We have written a simple python script *insert name* to test if we did this stage correctly or not.
-This script checks for whether our function stubs return the right things, and thus have been stubbed correctly according to our designed specificiaton.
+We have written a simple Python script *insert name* to test if we did this stage correctly or not.
+This script checks for whether our function stubs return the right things, and thus have been stubbed correctly according to our designed specification.

 ## 🔍 2.
 Stage 1: Basic Functionality and Tests

 ### 🔍 2.1.
 Tasks
 This stage consisted of two main stages:
  - ***Writing tests*** for the basic functionality of **TORU**.
-These tests will be as small and independent as possible, so we can identify why a particular test may be failing easier, and must also be black box unit tests.
+These tests will be as small and independent as possible, so we can identify why a particular test may be failing more easily, and they must also be black box unit tests.
   - ***Implementing*** the basic functionality of **TORU**.
-The basic functionality is defined as per the interface section detailed in [our interface provided](swagger.yaml).
+The basic functionality is actually defined according to the interface section detailed in [our interface provided](swagger.yaml).